neomedia6989/docs-2/docs/appboxes/getting-started.md

 4. Click on the 'Register' button to finish creating your account.
 5. Once you have created an account, go to [our appbox page](https://blackbeard.shop/index.php?rp=/store/appbox) to check if we have any appboxes in stock.
 6. If an appbox is available, click on the 'Order Now' button next to the appbox you want to purchase.
-7. Choose any add-ons you want to include with your appbox, such as global CDN or our Plex Meta Manager service.
+7. Choose any add-ons you want to include with your appbox, such as global CDN or our Plex Meta Manager service, then click 'Continue'.

     <figure markdown>
     ![(../media/whmcs_checkout.png "Choose your billing cycle and any addons you would like, then click continue")](https://docs.blackbeard.media/media/whmcs_checkout.png){ width=500 }
-      <figcaption>Choose your billing cycle and any addons you would like, then click continue</figcaption>
+      <figcaption></figcaption>
     </figure>

 8. Review your order summary and select your preferred payment method.
 We accept PayPal, Stripe or most cryptocurrencies.